Chronic Pain - Dr. B’s Compassionate Care

 Cannabis treats pain based on its action on both CB1 and CB2 receptors.
 CB receptor agonists reveal antinociceptive and antihyperalgesic effects by regulating neuronal and nonnervous system inflammatory activity.
 One theory proposes that activation of CB1 receptors in mast cells elevates cyclic adenosine monophosphate and suppresses degranulation.
 Analgesia may also result from CB1 receptor activation, causing negative modulation of the P2X3 receptor in primary afferent neurons.
 Activation of CB2 receptors can hinder the release of proinflammatory factors, causing suppression of nerve growth factor-induced mast-cell degranulation and neutrophil accumulation.
 These therapeutic effects of cannabis have led to its inclusion in various compassionate use programs Texas, providing relief for patients with chronic pain who have not responded to conventional treatments.
 For eligible patients in many cities, obtaining a Medical Marijuana Card San Antonio or nearby city can provide access to these potentially life-changing therapies.

-Evidence Supporting Medical Marijuana for Pain Management
+FAQ's About Using Medical Marijuana for Chronic Pain Management

-© 2024 Dr. B’s Compassionate Care.
+© 2025 Dr. B’s Compassionate Care.
 All Rights Reserved. | San Antonio Website Design & Development - Backyard Studios